mercyXp/alx-listing-app/README.md

 ## 🎨 From Figma Mockup

-You will build and style components based on a provided **Figma design** (not included in this doc).
+You will build and style components based on a provided **Figma design** [here]("https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb").

 ---